genesisdotre/kleros-ethereal-virtual-hackathon/readme.md

 * Can `buyerA` outbid `buyerA`?
 Does it make any sense in terms of game theory incentives?
 Pay extra 25% to extend the auction?
 It's not me to judge, there could be a valid reason for that.
 * With single item auction, outbidding towards the end makes sense to increase time.
 Does it make sense with multiple items?
 * How winners communicate with the owner about shipping address?
 Currently setting instructions on-chain.
 Signing message with the private key (complicated) or off-chain communication possible too.
+* So many fields when reading contract on Etherscan (inheritance surely can be simplified)
+* Someone can reach GuaranteedBid level in many steps.
+Currently only "in one go" supported

 ### Security audits
 * Please don't [hack](https://ethernaut.zeppelin.solutions/).